Connect with others who understand.

 “My voice gets thinner and softer as the day wears on,” one MyParkinsonsTeam member said.

-While voice changes can be upsetting, there are ways to speak more clearly and stay socially active.
+Although voice changes like these can be upsetting, there are ways to speak more clearly and stay socially active.

-Dysarthria is a speech problem that happens when the muscles used for talking are weak or hard to control.
-It’s common in people with Parkinson’s disease.
-As Parkinson’s gets worse, movement disorders can affect the voice and make speech sound quiet, slow, or hard to understand.
+Dysarthria — a speech problem that occurs when the muscles used for talking become weak or hard to control — is common in Parkinson’s disease.
+As Parkinson’s gets worse, movement disorders can affect the voice and make speech quiet, slow, or hard to understand.

 Hypokinetic Dysarthria

-There are two main types of dysarthria.
-When dysarthria is caused by weak muscle control, it’s called hypokinetic dysarthria.
+Weak muscle control leads to hypokinetic dysarthria.
 Parkinson’s disease can cause stiffness in the rib cage and weakness in the diaphragm, the muscle that helps you breathe.
 With less control over their breathing, people with hypokinetic dysarthria often have to speak from their belly.

 “My husband’s voice has gotten very quiet, and it is a considerable effort for him to hold a conversation.”